 A bushy lavender variety, about medium height, 24 to 30 in .
 Spikes are 1 to 4 in.
 Stems are about 6.5 to 9 in.
 The leaves are a medium shade of green.
 Often called English Lavender but is not native to England, but was introduced there about 1933.
 It came to the Pacific West by the mid 1900’s.
 Its color is from light blue-violet to vivid blue-violet.
 It is a particularly fragrant and an average oil producer.
 It is our favorite variety for angustifolia bud.
-It is a culinary favorite.
+It is a culinary favorite of our customers.
 The stems tend to be crooked and the bud does not stay on the stem very well.
 It is why you most often see this variety as oil or loose bud.
 Folgate is one of the first lavenders to bloom each year.

 Royal Purple lavender is very similar to a variety called ‘Twickel Purple’ which has an open bush, 28 to 32 in tall, stems 10 to 15 in long and beautiful blue-violet to dark blue-lavender corollas.
 This lavender variety was raised at Norfolk Lavender, United Kingdom, in the 1940’s.
 It’s grown for it’s ornamental plantings and culinary uses.